craigsapp/humlib/doc/class/index.md

 Overview
 </summary>

-The minHumdrum library consists of several classes that abstract various functionalities for a Humdrum data parser.
+The humlib library consists of several classes that abstract various functionalities for a Humdrum data parser.
 Briefly, the HumdrumToken class manages individual cells of data, with the HumdrumLine class managing simultaneously occurring tokens, and the